Luidog/fms-api-client/README.md

 > File [./examples/schema/data-schema.json](./examples/schema/data-schema.json)

-Arrays and objects are stringified before being inserted into field or portal data.
+Any property not nested in a `portalData` property will be moved into the `fieldData` property.

+#### Sort Syntax

 The client accepts the same sort parameters as the Data API.

-#### Sort Syntax

 ```json
 {